larsniklasson/image-app/README.md

 The API is now available on `http://localhost:3002`

-Any changes to the backend code should hot reloaded and you do not have to rebuild the backend between changes.
+Any changes to the backend code should hot reload and you do not have to rebuild the backend between changes.

 You can run the process in the background using `docker-compose up -d --build`